webvitalii/fortify/readme.txt

 = What browsers are supported? =

 All modern browsers and IE8+ are supported.

-= Unobtrusive JavaScript =

-Fortify plugin works with disabled JavaScript.
-JavaScript is disabled on less than 1% of devices.
-Users with disabled JavaScript should manually fill catcha-like input before submitting the comment.

-= And one more extra note... =

-If site has caching plugin enabled and cache is not cleared or if theme does not use 'comment_form' action and there is no plugin inputs in comments form - plugin tries to add hidden fields automatically using JavaScript.

 = Not enough information about the plugin? =